earizon/ML_and_GenAI/README.md

 Growing collection of curated and classified notes about Machine Learning, Neural Networks and Generative AI powered by [The Wise Book project](https://github.com/earizon/txt_world_domination)

+WARN: Next links point to web pages designed for professional or "industrial" usage.
+You better use a 27" monitor or bigger to browse the content.<br/>
+You can survive using a 6" mobile phone (just that, survive)

 ## Agentic AI

 - ["101"](https://earizon.github.io/txt_world_domination/viewer.html?payload=../ML_and_GenAI/101.payload)